zlyfer/TTTDiscordZL/README.md

 ## Disclaimer
 The bot will be able to server-side un/mute people on your discord server!
 At the moment everyone can mute people on your Discord server if they know it's ID and the SteamID64 of a specific person on your Discord server (if linked in database).
-Future security measures are already planed.
+Future security measures are already planned.